 Paul’s recording career consists of over 50 works with major labels such as DGG, Sony, RCA, EMI, Virgin, Alpha and Aeon which have won numerous awards: Fono-Forum, Diapason d’Or, Choc du Monde de la Musique, Gramophon, Grammy Awards.

 New releases include recording of Cello Abbey as conductor with Cellist Nadège Rochat and the Staatskappelle Weimar, Weber Clarinet concertos with the Orchestre de Chambre de Lausanne (play and conduct) and Thierry Escaich’s clarinet concerto with Orchestre National de l’Opéra de Lyon and conductor Alexandre Bloch.

-He is also the founder of the ensemble Les Vents Français and co-founder with Eric Le Sage and Emmanuel Pahud of the Festival Musique ŕ l’Empéri.
+Passionate with chamber music, he has founded the ensemble Les Vents Français and is co-founder with Eric Le Sage and Emmanuel Pahud of the Festival International de Musique de Salon de Provence.